jayshozie/ceng301/README.md

 4. You can view the files directly in your browser.

 ## File Info's
-**Languages Used:** C++
+**Languages Used:** C-style C++

 - **[/lecture-notes](./lecture-notes):** These are my lecture notes compiled from the stuff the instructor said during lecture hours, the slides provided by the instructor, and stuff that I've added.
-They're written as Github-flavored markdowns, and uses that syntax, so I highly recommend you to view them on Github.
+They're written as Github Flavored Markdowns, and uses that syntax, so I highly recommend you to view them on Github.
 You can follow the course from these, they don't miss anything that is in the slides, on the contrary you'll probably learn more, because I add stuff that are not available on the slides but more than